 The OCRP Investigator-Initiated Research Award is intended to support high-impact research that addresses a critical need and has the potential to make an important contribution to ovarian cancer or patient/survivor care.
 Research projects may focus on any phase of research, from basic laboratory research through translational research, excluding clinical trials.
 The application must demonstrate logical reasoning and a sound scientific rationale established through a critical review and analysis of the literature for the application to be competitive.
 Applications must include preliminary data that are relevant to ovarian cancer and support the proposed research project.
 These data may be unpublished or from the published literature.

-The anticipated direct costs budgeted for the entire period of performance for an FY21 Investigator-Initiated Research Award will not exceed $600,000 for applications with a single PI or $800,000 if applying under the Partnering PI Option.
+The anticipated direct costs budgeted for the entire period of performance for an OCRP Investigator-Initiated Research Award should not exceed $600,000 with a single PI or $800,000 with a Partnering PI.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.